SAE J444

-SAE J444 is a standard issued by SAE International that establishes a uniform system for designating and controlling the particle-size distribution of cast steel shot and grit used in abrasive blasting and shot peening.
-Together with related chemistry and hardness standards such as SAE J827 for high-carbon shot and SAE J1993 for high-carbon grit, it underpins media specifications across the automotive industry, aerospace manufacturing and other engineering sectors.
+SAE J444 is a standard issued by SAE International that establishes a uniform system for designating the particle-size distribution of cast steel shot and grit used in abrasive blasting and shot peening.

-History

-The scheme later codified as J444 developed from ad-hoc sizing charts used by North American foundries, including Ervin Industries in the 1940s and 1950s, where nominal sieve openings were quoted in ten-thousandths of an inch for shot and by ASTM whole-number sieves for grit.
-The first publicly traceable edition appears in the 1984 SAE Handbook, which the international abrasive standard series ISO 11124 later cited verbatim.

-A substantive revision in May 1993, published as Cast Shot and Grit Size Specifications for Peening and Cleaning, brought grit classifications into the same document and rationalised the “all-pass” and “max-retained” sieve bands still in force.

-Maintenance updates followed in June 2010 and September 2012.
-The 2012 edition corrected a typographical error in the S-460 screening limits that had been identified during Nadcap audits and logged in the Shot Peener specifications database.

-The current edition, issued September 2023, adds metric conversions, updates the reference to ASTM E11-22 and includes an annex on laser diffraction sizing methods.

 Specifications

 J444 assigns shot sizes the prefix S followed by a number equal to the nominal sieve opening in ten-thousandths of an inch (for example, S230 equals 0.600 mm).
 Grit sizes take prefix G with the whole-number sieve designation from ASTM E11.
 For each size the standard specifies an all-pass sieve, an upper percentage that may be retained on an intermediate sieve and a lower cumulative percentage that must pass finer sieves.

-Shot-peening researchers treat these limits as boundary conditions in modelling work.
+The exact implementation of the fine sieving described in the standard is kept confidential by shot and grit manufacturers.
 David Kirk reported in a 2009 Shot Peener study that the bandwidth for S-170 permits a 22-to-1 spread in individual particle mass, materially affecting residual stress.

-A 2022 finite-element investigation published in Metals found that working mixtures drift outside the J444 bandwidth after prolonged use, necessitating periodic sieve testing to maintain conformity.

-Although J444 is silent on chemistry and hardness, companion documents such as SAE J827 for high-carbon shot and SAE J2175 for low-carbon shot explicitly follow its size numbers, making J444 the de facto dimensional reference for all ferrous shot media.